bleumind/Pomodoro-Timer/README.md

 traditionally 25 minutes in length, separated by short breaks.

 Here you can track your progress, document your learning hours, and set custom timers and break periods.
-But, to keep track of your progress and documenting your learning hours, you need to create an account to store data.
+But, to keep track of your progress and documenting your learning hours, you need to create an account.